patriksvensson/get-the-fork-out/README.md

-# get-the-fork-out
+# Get the fork out

 A dotnet tool to delete GitHub forks for a user.

 ## Disclaimer

 Do not run this application without fully knowing what it does.
 Deleted forks CAN NOT be recovered once deleted.

 ## Installing